-Recorded lectures – both audio and video – used in the American College Technology courses are provided to students in an online format, occasionally using an embedded Flash player.
+Recorded lectures – both audio and video – used in the American University of Technology courses are provided to students in an online format, occasionally using an embedded Flash player.
 Most of the videos are included from YouTube or Vimeo.

 Follow the steps below to ensure that you can receive this content properly: